-- A. Effective July 1, 2018, employees who are assigned to provide on the job training (which is designed to be at least five (5) days or more in duration) for employees will receive a payment of two and a half dollars (\$2.50) per hour.
-Effective July 1, 2019, the payment will increase to three dollars (\$3.00) per hour. - B. The County, with the participation of the PCEA, will develop testing procedures to measure an employee's conversational proficiency in selected languages other than English.
+A. Effective July 1, 2018, employees who are assigned to provide on the job training (which is designed to be at least five (5) days or more in duration) for employees will receive a payment of two and a half dollars (\$2.50) per hour.
+Effective July 1, 2019, the payment will increase to three dollars (\$3.00) per hour.
+Effective July 1, 2022, the payment will increase to four dollars (\$4.00) per hour.
+Effective January 1, 2024, the payment will increase to-five dollars (\$5.00) per hour.

+- B. The County, with the participation of the PCEA, will develop testing procedures to measure an employee's conversational proficiency in selected languages other than English.
 An employee who passes such test will be certified as an interpreter in the language tested and will be assigned to interpret that language as part of his/her job duties.
 Effective July 1, 2007, employees will receive a lump sum payment of one thousand three hundred fifty dollars (\$1,350.00) per year beginning within thirty (30) days following their certification.
 On July 1, 2008, this amount will be increased to one thousand four hundred dollars (\$1,400.00).
+Effective July 1, 2022, this amount will be increased to one thousand six hundred dollars (\$1,600.00).
 Interpreter pay will be prorated the first year applicable based on when the employee is certified.
 Beginning July 1, 2012, those employees already certified prior to the beginning of the new fiscal year, will receive their TEC pay in the first full pay period in July of that new fiscal year.
-Four (4) employees certified in sign language, as selected by the Chief of Police, will also receive a lump sum payment of five hundred twenty dollars (\$520.00) per year beginning within thirty (30) days following verification of such certification. - C. Certified Cross Trained Emergency Dispatchers.
-Effective July 1, 2018, PSC Emergency Dispatcher II personnel and PSC bargaining unit personnel who have achieved all Phase I, Phase II and Phase III training as Law Dispatchers and Fire/EMS Dispatchers who receive certification as cross trained dispatchers will be entitled to an additional 5% of base salary as certification pay (such personnel shall hereinafter be referred to as Certified Cross Trained Emergency Dispatchers).
+Effective July 1, 2022, sign language shall be one of the qualifying languages for interpreter pay pursuant to this Section. - C. Certified Cross Trained Emergency Dispatchers.
+Effective July 1, 2021, PSC Emergency Dispatcher II personnel and PSC bargaining unit personnel who have achieved all Phase I, Phase II and Phase III training as Law Enforcement Dispatchers and Fire/EMS Dispatchers who receive certification as cross trained dispatchers will be entitled to an additional 5% of base salary as certification pay (such personnel shall hereinafter be referred to as Certified Cross Trained Emergency Dispatchers).